HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Approach

+\myparagraph{Pure Residual Recurrent Blocks.} For temporal motion state modeling in these subtasks, we propose a novel efficient block design using pure recurrent layers with skip connection.
+In contrast to block design in TransPose~\cite{TransPose2021} adopting both recurrent (LSTM) and fully-connected (FC) layers, we find that such FC layers are the key bottleneck, which encode non-temporal representation and tend to overfit.
+Thus we simply remove the FC layers and improve the accuracy.

+We further introduce skip connection.
+Our key intuition is that motion inference or position tracking requires less high-level features.
+We adopt skip connection enabling easier identity function learning to retain more information from the input layer, where the layer close to the output is responsible for adding low-level details.
+Thus the low-level 2D and inertial features could be selected and passed to the output layer directly, which helps more accurate and detailed motion inference.

-In our hierarchical design, our trackers track bones rather than joints.
+\myparagraph{Hierarchical Bone Trackers.} In our hierarchical design, our trackers track bones rather than joints.
 For a bone $\textbf{b}_n$, we track root-relative positions of its two endpoint $\mathbf{\hat{J}}$ with distance constraint using the known bone lengths $\mathbf{L}_{\textbf{b}_n}$.
-Specifically, the limb tracker focuses on accurately tracking four limbs bound by IMUs.
+Specifically, the limb tracker focuses on accurately tracking four limbs with reliable inertial measurements.
 Here, the loss of limb tracker is formulated as:

 where $\mathcal{L}_{joint}^{(limb)}$ is the 3D joint position loss and $\mathcal{L}_{bone}^{(limb)}$ is the limb bone length loss.
 Next, the body tracker estimates the rest rigid body parts concatenating the initial input and well-estimated limb positions as the input.
 Bone length constraints are also utilized to reduce depth ambiguity.
 Furthermore, the bone orientations help to narrow the search space to the target joint positions.
 Similar to the limb tracker loss, the body tracker loss is formulated as: